thautwarm/Site-32/src/Design/A-Guide-To-Functional-Julia.rst

 As we've introduced the laws of AST interpolations, you might know that we can generate ASTs like following codes instead of in purely constructive manner.

-At here, I'd introduce `MLStyle https://thautwarm.github.io/MLStyle.jl/latest`_'s AST manipulations to you via giving some impressive examples.
+At here, I'd introduce `MLStyle's AST Manipulations <https://thautwarm.github.io/MLStyle.jl/latest>`_ to you via giving some impressive examples.
+For sure this package will be displaced by some better alternative one day, but the underlying methodology wouldn't change at all.

 Think about a case that you'd like to collect positional arguments and keyword arguments from some function callsites.